Kong/lua-resty-dns-client/README.md

 Tests are executed using `busted`, but because they run inside the `resty` cli tool, you must use the `rbusted` script.

+For troubleshooting purposes: see the `/extra` folder for how to parse logs

 History
 =======